 Learn geography and use strategy to take your train across the U.S. This is the younger version that is a little easier.
 There are older versions that take you through different countries.

 There are a lot of apps out there.
 They call them “educational”, but do you still feel like your kid is staring at a screen with his eyes glazed over?
 His brain seems fuzzy when he’s done playing and you have a hard time getting him back on task.
 He may even be cranky and out of sorts.
-This
+This is what screen time does to our kids because it over stimulates them.

 The Osmo game is one of the best digital games I have ever come across!
-The reason I love it so much
+The reason I love it so much is because your child is not sitting like a zombie staring at an iPad.
+Osmo creates interactive apps, which are different than anything else you have seen.
+Think of it as the Wii instead of PlayStation.

 This is my daughter playing Osmo Pizza.
-The board flips so that one side you build the pizza and the other you make
+The board flips so that one side you build the pizza and the other you make change when the customer pays.

 This is the other side of the board showing how you collect payments.